Federal Long-Term Care Insurance Program

 Bed Reservations—Charges incurred for bed reservations are reimbursed at 100 percent of the daily benefit amount for up to 60 days (up to 30 days for coverage elected under the original contract and retained).

-Changing Coverage Levels—You can request a decrease in your coverage at any time to anything that is available under the program, and your premiums (which will be based on your age at time of original enrollment) will also decrease.
+Changing Coverage Levels—You can request a decrease in your coverage at any time to anything currently available under the program, and your premiums (which will be based on your age at time of original enrollment) will also decrease.
 For example, if you have the five-year benefit period, you can decrease to a three-year benefit period.
 You do not have to undergo new underwriting in order to decrease your coverage.
 However, you don’t get paid-up benefits.

 At any time, you also may request an increase in your coverage by contacting LTC Partners.
 To receive approval of a request for an increase outside an open season, you must provide, at your expense, evidence of your good health that is satisfactory to LTC Partners.
-The amount of an increase is subject to what’s then available under the program.
+The amount of an increase is subject to what is then available under the program.
 If you request and LTC Partners approves an increase in your daily benefit amount (not counting any increase due to inflation protection), your additional premium will be based on your age and the premium rates in effect at the time the increase takes effect.
 Other coverage increases you request that LTC Partners approves will cause your entire premium to be based on your age and the premium rates in effect at the time the increase takes effect.

 The Coverage Change Application is available through personnel offices and at www.ltcfeds.com/apply.